webpy/webpy.github.com/cookbook/cgi-apache.md

                   RewriteRule ^(.*)$ index.py/$1 [PT]
               </IfModule>

 Here it is assumed that your application is called index.py.
-The above htaccess checks if some static file/directory exists failing which it routes the data to your index.py
+The above htaccess checks if some static file/directory exists failing which it routes the data to your index.py.
+Change the Rewrite Base to a sub-directory if needed.